-This study evaluated whether and how PICO format is described to frame research questions in RCTs addressing effectiveness/efficacy of rehabilitation interventions published in the highest-ranking rehabilitation journals during the second half of the year 2019.
+This study evaluated whether and how the PICO format is described to frame RQs in RCTs addressing the effectiveness/ efficacy of rehabilitation interventions published in the highest-ranking rehabilitation journals during the second half of 2019.

-The results showed that the most frequent framing of primary RQ was in a form of a statement about study objective using all PICO elements, but few articles followed the statement suggested by the Cochrane (PICO structure) to describe them.
-The comparison intervention was the least frequently described element when compared to the other elements (i.e. population, intervention and outcome).
-The lack of comparison intervention description is quite frequent in rehabilitation context in which establishing the control treatment is difficult because: 1. this type of intervention is rarely a single specific item with a high level of heterogeneity in terms of name used for defined it and of protocol ingredients, leading to a non-linear causal-effect relationships
+The results showed that the most frequent framing of primary RQs was in a form of a statement about study objective using all PICO elements, but few articles followed the statement suggested by the Cochrane (PICO structure) to describe them.
+The comparison intervention was the least frequently described element when compared with the other elements (ie, population, intervention, and outcome).
+The lack of comparison intervention description is quite frequent in rehabilitation context in which establishing the control treatment is difficult because (1) this type of intervention is rarely a single specific item with a high level of heterogeneity in terms of name used for defined it and of protocol ingredients, leading to a nonlinear causal-effect relationships,18 and (2) the rehabilitation setting where the control intervention is delivered usually represents a complex clinical situation that could affect the clinical replicability of interventions.14 Therefore, this study showed that the overall reporting quality, evaluated with CONSORT-NPT checklist, was satisfactory, with 80% of reporting completeness and the best items described were those more related to PICO elements, but it was not directly related to the completeness of PICO.
+This could be explained by the characteristics of the CONSORT-NPT checklist that is an extension of CONSORT and includes 20 more items regarding more details on the description of the experimental treatment. comparator, care providers expertise, centers, blinding status, adherence to the protocol and the treatment, statistical methods, and the generalizability of the trial findings according to the intervention, comparators, patients, care providers, and centers involved in the trial.^{16,17} These specific items represent the main methodological issues found in rehabilitation research.7 Most of them are related to the methodological